yurikb/yurikb/README.md

 # Hi there, I'm Yuri Borba 👋

 I'm a Fullstack Developer, proficient with Java Spring and Angular! <br>
 I'm working in the industry since June 2022.
-I love improving my programming skills and I'm always open to learn.
+I love improving my development skills and I'm always open to learn.

 # Technologies